 What Can You See With Celestron Powerseeker 127 EQ

-If you are new to astronomy, you probably won’t know the “EQ” alphabets in the model name bear a specific meaning.
+If you are new to astronomy, you probably won’t know that the “EQ” alphabets in the model name have a specific meaning.
 It indicates the scope comes with an equatorial mount.
 Equatorial mounts nullify the effect of earth’s rotation as they have a rotational axis parallel to our planet’s axis of rotation.
 So, an equatorial mount guarantees you don’t lose vision of the object because of the earth’s rotation.

-- Equatorial mount: The equatorial mount helps you to compensate for earth’s rotational movements and keep the viewing objects within your eyesight.
+- Equatorial mount: The equatorial mount helps you to compensate for the earth’s rotational movements and keep the viewing objects within your eyesight.
 Pick the ideal height of the tripod by adjusting the altitude rod and position the scope at your desired angle by securing the other knob.

 - Weight: 16.98lbs

 - Telescope focal length: 1000mm

 - Number of eyepieces included: 2

 - Eyepiece focal length: 20mm, 4mm

 - Sturdy build.

 - The equatorial mount facilitates the effortless following of moving target objects.